What the American Rescue Plan Act means for property owners in California, Texas, Arizona, and other states

 “The federal government cannot say that it has ever before invoked its power over interstate commerce to impose a residential eviction moratorium,” Barker wrote.
 “The federal government has not claimed such a power at any point during our nation's history until last year.”

 But there is help available for renters in Texas.

 The Texas Department of Housing and Community Affairs (TDHCA) has received approximately $1.3 billion in Emergency Rental Assistance funds from the Coronavirus Relief Bill Rental Assistance Program.
-With the new stimulus plan, more funds for distressed tenants and landlords is on the way.
+With the new stimulus plan, more funds for distressed residents and property owners is on the way.